 - Thrill and adventure-seeking: It measures the tendency to participate in thrilling and exploratory activities.
 These may range from doing adventure sports to taking risks.

 - Disinhibition: It measures the tendency to show little restraint or self-control and act impulsively without thinking much about consequences.
 Being disinhibited would mean one easily takes risks, is prone to addictions, speaks freely, acts boldly, shows strong emotions like aggression, seeks instant gratification, breaks the rules, or misbehaves.
 Disinhibition also explains how many of us behave on the internet.

 - Susceptibility to boredom: It measures how easily one gets bored and needs something to counteract the boredom.
-Being high on this dimension would mean one tries hard to avoid boredom or reacts strongly when boredom sets in.
+Being high on this dimension would mean one tries hard to avoid boredom, routines, and mundane activities or reacts strongly when boredom sets in.
 This dimension is typically more prominent in males.